agressive-nicoleta/IT-Administration/backup_sla.md

 Incremental backuping is used, which means that every day a different version is stored (from Monday to Saturday) Total versions: 30
 Full backups are created once a week, on Sunday.
+Backups that are older than 37 days are deleted.

 ### USABILITY CHECKS